 The edge device is located in the same room as sensors.
-It connects to sensors with wireless communication protocols (Zigbee, BLE, etc.).
+It connects to sensors with wireless communication protocols (in this setting, Wifi).
 The edge collects sensory data, does pre-processing, and upload them onto cloud service.
-This pre-processing include emergency detection, emergency alert, compressive sensing, and intrusion detection.
+This pre-processing includes emergency detection, emergency alert, compressive sensing, and intrusion detection.

 At the cloud side, a database is created to hold time series data.
 A visualization tool is provided for users to better monitor the sensor status and room environment.
 Configuration of Senselet and sensors is provided through a user interface.

 Holonyak Micro & Nanotechnology Lab clean rooms will be outfitted with state of the art IOT sensors providing real-time mission-critical data for staff on humidity and temperature readings.

 Wi-Fi Fingerprint-based Localization System for Cleanrooms

 Indoor localization has been a popular research topic for years.
 Many indoor localization systems have been proposed, and one of the most widely-used technologies is the Wi-Fi fingerprint-based method.
 The main idea is leveraging the diversity of received signal strength (RSS) from WLAN access points (APs) to create a received signal strength indicator (RSSI) fingerprint for each location.
 This method can achieve good localization accuracy and requires no additional infrastructure besides the fingerprint database.

 For the scenario of cleanrooms, it is necessary for lab managers to have a location tracking system, which keeps the location record of lab users.
 This system can provide different services such as access control, equipment usage tracking, and evacuation monitoring in disasters.
 With this motivation, we design an indoor localization system for cleanrooms.